Anish528/Anish528/README.md

 - 🔭 I’m currently working on improving my coding skills
-- 🌱 I’m current learning more ways to contribute and help the open source communities
+- 🌱 I’m currently learning more ways to contribute and help the open source communities
 - 🤔 I’m looking for help to collaborate with communities
 - 📫  checkout my linked profile
     www.linkedin.com/in/anish-rao-kotha-1458811b6